 Tips for enjoying pregnancy Pilates safely!
-Practising Pilates at home or at a class is a great addition to your pregnancy exercise plans but keep these tips in mind!
+Practicing Pilates at home or at a class is a great addition to your pregnancy exercise plans but keep these tips in mind!

 If you haven’t tried Pilates before there’s no reason not to start – although if you’re new to pregnancy Pilates you may prefer to wait until your second trimester.
 If you already practice Pilates regularly you can continue throughout your pregnancy – there are so many benefits!

 - DO join a pregnancy Pilates class: it will help ensure you perform the exercise correctly and it’s a good way to meet other Mammas-to-be too

 - If you want to continue your pregnancy Pilates exercise sessions at home DO make sure you have a non-slip mat, a folded towel or small pillow.
 A fitball and flexi stretch band would both be useful too!

 - DON’T exercise if you are feeling unwell or in pain – if you’re simply feeling tired, exercise can make you feel more energetic but listen to your body and don’t push yourself too hard

 - DO stay hydrated!
 Keep a water bottle handy during your pregnancy Pilates session